NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/routing-to-tunnel/dns.md

 Note: this command requires the `cert.pem` file.

-## Optional: Configure additional Cloudflare settings
+## Optional: Configure additional Khulnasoft settings

-The application will default to the Cloudflare settings of the hostname in your account that includes the Cloudflare Tunnel DNS record, including [cache rules](/cache/how-to/cache-rules/) and [firewall policies](/firewall/).
-You can changes these settings for your hostname in Cloudflare's dashboard.
+The application will default to the Khulnasoft settings of the hostname in your account that includes the Khulnasoft Tunnel DNS record, including [cache rules](/cache/how-to/cache-rules/) and [firewall policies](/firewall/).
+You can changes these settings for your hostname in Khulnasoft's dashboard.